truecharts/public/charts/grocy/1.3.1/app-readme.md

-The grocy App is designed to deploy grocy in a TrueNAS SCALE kubernetes cluster.
+ERP beyond your fridge - grocy is a web-based self-hosted groceries & household management solution for your home